-- 5. Was peace officer, listed in Section 830.1 or 830.2, or subdivision (a) of Section 830.33; - 6.
-Worked for the Department as sworn peace officer or level I reserve deputy who was authorized to, and did, carry a concealed firearm during the course and scope of his/her employment;

-- 7. Was honorably retired; and - 8.
+- Was peace officer, listed in Section 830.1 or 830.2, or subdivision (c) of Section 830.5; or was a level I reserve officer as described in paragraph (1) of subdivision (a) of Section 832.6 for an aggregate of 10 years; - 2.
+Worked for the Department as sworn peace officer or level I reserve officer who was authorized to, and did, carry a firearm during the course and scope of his/her employment; - 3.
+Was honorably retired; and - 4.
 Did not retire because of a psychological disability.

 The phrase "honorably retired" means the member has qualified for, and accepted, a service or disability retirement and enters retirement from active service as a peace officer.
-It does not apply to those who resign or are terminated and later collect their pension, or who retire in lieu of termination, or who, at the time of retirement, were the subject of a pending administrative or criminal investigation which, if sustained, would likely result in that member's arrest, suspension, or removal from the department.
+It does not apply to those who resign or are terminated and later collect their pension, or who retire in lieu of termination, or who, at the time of retirement, were the subject of a pending administrative or criminal investigation which, if sustained, would likely result in that member's arrest, suspension, or removal from the Department.